 Environmental and Development Economics

-In the Environmental and Development Economics area, you will develop skills and knowledge to address some of society’s most pressing problems.
+In this area, students develop skills and knowledge to address some of society’s most pressing problems.
 There are many linkages among development and environmental and natural resource policy issues, both in developed and developing economies.
-This is especially true where agriculture plays a significant role in the livelihoods of people and rural communities, because soil and water resources are critical determinants of both agricultural productivity and human well-being, but also because of the importance of agriculture and resources for the quality of life of all humans.
 The importance of these linkages is evidenced by the emphasis on sustainable development in policy circles.
 Because institutions affect environmental outcomes, risk, and economic development, comparing institutions across differing contexts can provide useful insights for policy.
 Behavioral economics is an emerging research area that can be applied productively to environmental and development issues.
-You will apply theory from economics and other social sciences, use rigorous analytical tools for translational research to analyze real-world problems and policies that can address them.
+Students apply theory from economics and other social sciences, use rigorous analytical tools for translational research to analyze real-world problems and policies that can address them.

 Public Policy Analysis